janhavelka/Stochastic-Finite-Element-Method/README.md

 # Installation

 There is no need of installation.
 The only thing needed is to include 'functions' folder into the matlab path.
+For stochastic-collocation and galerkin method it is necessary to download and include 'sglib' from http://ezander.github.io/sglib/

 # Compatibility